What is Confirmation Bias?

 This makes sense, as she did recently catch several employees taking extended lunch breaks.
 Jane consequently decides to extend the store’s business hours and threatens to dismiss any employee she sees slacking.
 Despite these efforts, coffee sales do not improve, and the shop is now spending more on employee wages.

 She then decides to consult with other coffee shop managers in the area, who identify her store’s new, less visible location as the cause of her sales slump.
 Jane’s belief in hard work as the most important metric of success led her to mistakenly identify employees’ lack of effort as the reason for the store’s falling revenue while ignoring evidence that pointed to the true cause: the shop’s poor location.
-This is a result of confirmation bias, which caused Jane to notice and give greater credence to evidence that fit with her pre-existing beliefs.
+This is a result of the confirmation bias, which caused Jane to notice and give greater credence to evidence that fit with her pre-existing beliefs.

-Confirmation bias can lead us to make poor decisions because it distorts the reality from which we draw evidence.
+This bias can lead us to make poor decisions because it distorts the reality from which we draw evidence.
 Under experimental conditions, decision-makers have a tendency to actively seek information and assign greater value to evidence confirming their existing beliefs rather than entertaining new ones.
 This can be considered a form of bias in evidence collection.
 Conclusions we draw from biased evidence are more likely to be false than those that consider evidence from a more objective standpoint.
 This is because they are farther from reality.

 In the aggregate, individual confirmation bias can have troubling implications.
 If each of us is so deeply entrenched in our preconceptions that we only consider evidence which supports them, broader socio-political cooperation that often requires us to consider other points of view and their corresponding facts can be hindered.
 This suggests that much of the social divide and stalled policy making we see today may begin with our tendency to favour information that confirms our existing beliefs and ignore evidence which does not.